Listen to this article

 Browser text-to-speech

-Facing the prospect of running out of money during retirement๐ก Definition:Retirement is the planned cessation of work, allowing you to enjoy life without financial stress. is a daunting thought.
+Facing the prospect of running out of money during retirement is a daunting thought.
 If your annuity calculator projects depletion, it's a wake-up call to reassess your financial strategy.
-With the average retirement length stretching to 20-35 years, it's crucial to ensure that your savings๐ก Definition:Frugality is the practice of mindful spending to save money and achieve financial goals. and income sources can sustain you through these years.
-Letโs explore practical steps you can take to secure a more stable financial future.
+With the average retirement length stretching to 20-35 years, it's crucial to ensure that your savings💡 Definition:Frugality is the practice of mindful spending to save money and achieve financial goals. and income sources can sustain you through these years.
+Let’s explore practical steps you can take to secure a more stable financial future.

 Understanding the Risks

-Running out of money is a common concern, with nearly 45% of Americans potentially facing this issue during retirement.
-Even higher-income households are not immune, with around 8% at risk๐ก Definition:Risk is the chance of losing money on an investment, which helps you assess potential returns. within 20 years of retirement.
+Running out of money is a common concern, with nearly 45% of Americans potentially facing this issue during retirement, according to the Employee Benefit Research Institute (EBRI).
+Even higher-income households are not immune, with around 8% at risk💡 Definition:Risk is the chance of losing money on an investment, which helps you assess potential returns. within 20 years of retirement.
 This highlights the importance of proactive planning, especially given that life expectancy after age 65 is approximately 87 years, with a 50% chance of living longer.
+The Social Security Administration provides detailed actuarial tables showing these probabilities.
 Here are some strategies to help you avoid financial shortfalls:

 1. Adjust Your Withdrawal Rates